ksk/Rho/readme.md

 Although the program only checks first 65535 terms by default, add the `-u` option for keeping on trying to find the cycle.
 Using the `-f` option,
-the Floyd's (also called tortoise-and-hare) semi-algorithm is used for finding cycles with constant memory usage.
+Floyd's (also called tortoise-and-hare) semi-algorithm is used for finding cycles with constant memory usage.
 Run
 ```